rickballard/CoCivium/outreach/partners/Koso-Synergy-Report.md

 ## Friendly Closing

 > Shad — I’m rooting for Koso regardless.
 Even if nothing formal develops, I’d be glad to support you in shaping and selling your product.
-My ecosystem is hungry for orchestrators like this, so I’d be happy to experiment with Koso in CoCivium projects and share what I learn.
+My ecosystem is hungry for orchestrators like this, so I’d be happy to experiment with Koso in CoCivium™ projects and share what I learn.

 ---